top of page

 • Phone numbers

-• Contact list/address book uploads
+• Contact-list/address-book uploads

-• Email/username account registration
+• Email/username registration for core messaging use

 • Location data